Josep Pujadas Domingo

-Josep Pujadas Domingo (April 6, 1931) is a Spanish parliamentarian, lawyer and businessman who was a member of the 1st Spanish Congress of Duputies representing Catalonia from March 27, 1980, to August 31, 1982.
-Pujadas was present in parliamentary session in Madrid on February 23, 1981, when a military group of 200 of the Guardia Civil attempted a coup d'état by storming into a meeting of the Congress of Deputies.
-After burst of machine-gun fire, Pujadas, along with 350 members of Parliament, was held hostage for about 17 hours.
-All emerged uninjured the next morning after the coup failed.
-The event was made into a motion picture by Warner Brothers entitled 23F: la película (Spanish nomenclature for 23 February).
+Josep Pujadas Domingo (6 April 1931 – 7 October 2025) was a Spanish Catalan lawyer politician and businessman who was a member of the first democratic legislature of the Congress of Deputies representing Barcelona from 27 March 1980 to 31 August 1982.

-Pujadas is former CEO of PJM Pujadas, S.A., a privately held manufacturer of specialized adhesives.
-Pujadas' great-grandfather founded the business in 1890 making industrial chemicals.
-Pujadas has served on numerous governmental committees and agencies.
+Pujadas was witness of the 1981 Spanish coup d'état attempt.
+He was also CEO of PJM Pujadas, S.A., a privately held manufacturer of specialised adhesives founded by his great-grandather.

-Biography
+Early life

-Born in Barcelona, Pujadas obtained a Bachelor of Laws degree, then a business degree from the International Graduate School of Management (IESE) at the University of Navarra.
+Born in Barcelona on 6 April 1931, Pujadas obtained a degree on law, then a business degree from the International Graduate School of Management (IESE) at the University of Navarra.
 He became Secretary General of the Spanish Committee of the LECE (European League for Economic Cooperation).
 In 1964 he was founding president of the Spanish Youth Chamber and, in 1971, Executive Vice President of the World Federation of Youth Chambers.
 He was a member of the executive committee of the "Centristes de Catalunya (CC–UCD)" and was President of the Provincial Executive Committee of Barcelona.

 In 1953, he joined the family business, PJM Pujadas, S.A.
 He studied marketing in the United States.
 While in the US, he negotiated licensing to make specialized adhesives and techniques used in the manufacture of cigarettes, including the filters, packages, seals and the wrapper and box.
-This led to Pujadas' building a new factory in Barcelona in 1966 for this purpose, creating a new direction for the company.
+This led to Pujadas building a new factory in Barcelona in 1966 for this purpose, creating a new direction for the company.
 As of 2010, Pujadas has become a global supplier of industrial adhesives and processes used to make packaging for foods, beverages, pharmaceuticals, textiles and other applications, using the slogan (for English-speaking clients) "What Can We Glue For You?"